Paul Mauser: Entry into politics

 Mauser was a member of the German Reichstag for the National Liberal Party from 1898 to 1903, a party that appeared in the Kingdom of Württemberg as a German party.
 In the Reichstag, he represents the 8th district of Württemberg (Freudenstadt, Horb, Oberndorf, and Sulz).
 He was nominated as a candidate thanks to an alliance of the Conservatives, the Farmers' Federation, and the National Liberals and after his election to the Reichstag he joined the Group of National Liberals as a guest.

 Death

-Peter Paul von Mauser died on 29 May 1914.
+Peter Paul von Mauser died on 29 May 1914, two months before World War I started.